SeshadriRC/observability-zero-to-hero/My-Activities/Prometheus/Prometheus-Grafana-Installation.md

 ---

-## Step 2: Install the node exporter
+### Step 2: Install the node exporter

+  - Node Exporter = Agent installed on server to expose system metrics to Prometheus

 - copy link of linux and download using wget